My mission in life is to support learning and development professionals in being as effective as they can be.

 I have been teaching graduate classes in adult learning, learning technology, instructional design and consulting for 10 years, since earning my doctoral degree in human and organizational learning from The George Washington University.

-My work with learning professionals is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
+My work is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
 I build a lot of my recommendations and activities from industry models and research evidence so that I can be more sure that our work will have the desired impact.

 My accomplishments have included: